 Can student health leaders tackle Africa's NCD crisis?

-Guided by experts, powered by students, rooted in communities – Akomapa is reimagining preventative primary care in Africa.
+Powered by students, guided by experts, rooted in communities – Akomapa is redefining preventative primary care.

 OUR MISSION